 Yes, it’s just about what every single salon owner does to try and get more clients through the door.

 And guess what?

 It usually works – but at what price?

-Well in the short term you are most likely going to generate extra revenue and that will make you happy for a little while – but it wont be long before you realize that it came with a financial loss attached to it.
+Well in the short term you are most likely going to generate extra revenue and that will make you happy for a little while – but it won’t be long before you realise that it came with a financial loss attached to it.

 In the long term, the cost outweighed the turnover and there was no profit in sight.

 Mistake # 3 Holding off on necessary price increases

 OK…be honest!
 When is the last time you had a price increase in your salon?